Farama-Foundation/PettingZoo/docs/classic.md

 Like AlphaZero, the observation space is an 8x8 image representing the board.
 It has 20 channels representing:

+* First 4 channels: Castling rights:
+* Next channel: Is black or white
+* Next channel: A move clock counting up to the 50 move rule.
+Represented by a single channel where the *n* th element in the flattened channel is set if there has been *n* moves
+* Next channel: all ones to help neural network find board edges in padded convolutions
-* Each piece type and player combination.
+* Next 12 channels: Each piece type and player combination.
 So there is a specific channel that represents your knights.
 If your knight is in that location, that spot is a 1, otherwise, 0.
-* Castling rights
-* En-passant possibilities are represented by the pawn being on first row instead of the 4th (from the player who moved the pawn's perspective)
+En-passant possibilities are represented by the pawn being on first row instead of the 4th (from the player who moved the pawn's perspective)
-* Whether you are black or white
-* Whether position has been seen before (2-fold repetition)
+* Finally, a channel representing whether position has been seen before (is a 2-fold repetition)
-* A move clock counting up to the 50 move rule.
-Represented by a single channel where the *n* th element in the flattened channel is set if there has been *n* moves

 Like AlphaZero, the board is always oriented towards the current agent (your king starts on the first row).
 So the two players are looking at mirror images of the board, not the same board.